How Online Tracking Technologies Threaten Patient Privacy

 Tracking technologies collect information about website visitors in various ways, many of which are invisible to the user.
 Some of the most common types of tracking technologies include cookies, web beacons or tracking pixels, session replay scripts, and fingerprinting scripts.
 Mobile apps also include tracking codes within the application to enable the collection of user information.

 After collecting the information, it is analyzed to create insights about users’ online activities.
-Marketers often use the data to create advertising campaigns.
+Marketers often use the data to create highly targeted advertising campaigns.
 In the case of third-party tracking technologies, they may continue to track users and gather information about them even after they leave and visit other websites.
-As you can imagine, this raises serious patient privacy concerns.
+You’ve likely experienced this when online shopping.
+You look at a pair of shoes on a retailer’s website, and then they continue to follow you and appear as ads as you browse other websites and social media platforms.
+However, if you replace ads about shoes with advertisements for treatments for an individual’s medical conditions, this raises serious patient privacy concerns.

 How is this Data Protected Health Information?

-It may not be obvious to users, but tracking technology vendors can access a lot of personal data through tracking technologies placed on a healthcare provider’s website.
+One of the reasons this issue flew under the radar for so long is that it is not necessarily obvious that the information collected by these pixels qualifies as PHI.
+It may not be evident to end-users, but tracking technology vendors can infer a lot of personal data through tracking technologies placed on a healthcare provider’s website.
 Some of the information that can be captured by tracking technology could include:

-- medical record numbers
+• medical record numbers

-- email addresses
+• email addresses

-- appointment dates or requests
+• appointment dates or requests

-- IP addresses
+• IP addresses

-- medical device IDs
+• medical device IDs

-- geographic locations
+• geographic locations

 Marketers may not realize that individually identifiable information collected on a covered entity’s website or mobile app is often protected health information (PHI).
 Even if the individual has no pre-existing relationship with the healthcare provider, DHHS’s recent update is clear that this information is protected.
 Collecting this information establishes a relationship between a covered entity and an individual relating to their past, present, or future provisioning of health care.
+A visit to a healthcare provider’s website may be the first step taken by a future patient in accessing healthcare treatment.

-There is always some gray area when it comes to defining PHI, but in this case, it’s better to be safe than sorry.
+There is always some gray area when defining PHI, but it’s better to be safe than sorry in this case.
 If you are using any online tracking technology, you must confirm that it is processing and transmitting data in a way that aligns with HIPAA regulations.

 How Healthcare Marketers Can Protect Patient Privacy